-After the programming operation has been suspended, the system can read array data from any non-suspended sector.
+After the programming operation is suspended, the system can read array data from any non-suspended sector.
 The Program Suspend command may also be issued during a programming operation while an erase is suspended.
 In this case, data may be read from any addresses not in Erase Suspend or Program Suspend.
-If a read is needed from the SecSi Sector area (One-time Program area), then user must use the proper command sequences to enter and exit this region.
-Note that the SecSi Sector autoselect, and CFI functions are unavailable when program operation is in progress.
+If a read is needed from the Secured Silicon Sector area (One-time Program area), then user must use the proper command sequences to enter and exit this region.
+Note that the Secured Silicon Sector autoselect, and CFI functions are unavailable when program operation is in progress.

 The system may also write the autoselect command sequence when the device is in the Program Suspend mode.
 The system can read as many autoselect codes as required.
 When the device exits the autoselect mode, the device reverts to the Program Suspend mode, and is ready for another valid operation.
-See Autoselect Command Sequence for more information.
+See Autoselect Command Sequence, on page 51 for more information.

 After the Program Resume command is written, the device reverts to programming.
 The system can determine the status of the program operation using the DQ7 or DQ6 status bits, just as in the standard program operation.
-See Write Operation Status for more information.
+See Write Operation Status, on page 67 for more information.